2. The Development of Reason

 At this age, children’s reasoning evolves from a focus on the concrete world toward increasingly abstract problems.
 Children make progress by way of challenges that force them to think more abstractly.

-Parents can help by supplementing their school learning with games, discussions, and problems that exercise their emerging abilities.
+Parents can help by supplementing their school learning with games, discussions, and problems that exercise their emerging logic and reasoning abilities.

 In terms of reasoning skills, children aged 10 to 12 undergo a stage between the “concrete operational stage” (where children reason only with immediately present objects) and the “formal operational stage” (where abstract reasoning detached from the sensory world becomes possible).

-It is worth reiterating that from the age of nine or 10, children improve their ability to conceptualize and create lines of reasoning that still nonetheless require a direct relationship to concrete factors.
-A certain degree of abstraction also allows children to grapple with disciplines like mathematics beyond arithmetic.
+It is worth reiterating that from the age of nine or 10, children improve their ability to conceptualize and create lines of reason and reasoning that still nonetheless require a direct relationship to concrete factors.
+A certain degree of abstraction also allows children to develop reasoning ability and grapple with disciplines like mathematics beyond arithmetic.
 It becomes possible for them to resolve problems involving numbers and reasoning, but which still involve immediately present objects.
 The ability to systematically resolve abstract problems involving several variables is rare at this stage.

 From the age of 11 to 12, children gradually develop what Piaget called “formal operations.”
 The new capacities that come with this stage, such as working logically with if-then statements and establishing abstract relationships, are generally mastered around the age of 15 or 16.
 At the end of this stage, teenagers can, like adults, use formal and abstract logic, but only if they have learned the language of logic (“if,” “then,” “therefore,” etc.) and have practiced using it.
 Teenagers also become capable of extrapolating and generalizing on the basis of concrete situations.